yt-project/yt/doc/source/examining/loading_data.rst

 -----------

 Athena 4.x VTK data is *mostly* supported and cared for by John ZuHone.
-Both uniform grid and SMR datasets are supported.
+Both uniform grid and SMR datasets are supported. yt also recognizes Fargo3D data written to VTK files as Athena data.

 Loading Athena datasets is slightly different depending on whether your dataset came from a serial or a parallel run.
 If the data came